The KSW Blog

 • Bifidobacterium bifidum: Helps control candida growth and promotes a balanced gut flora.

-• Saccharomyces boulardii: A beneficial yeast that can compete with candida, reducing its overgrowth.
+• Saccharomyces boulardii: A beneficial yeast that can compete with Candida, reducing its overgrowth. (do not use with constipation)

 #6 Practice Stress Management